CAUSE Leadership Academy

 Previous students have been selected from Ivy League schools, the University of California system, community colleges and local high schools.
 Graduates of the program have gone on to run for elected office, work as legislative staff or work in the nonprofit sector.
 Students with an interest in Asian Pacific American (APA) affairs, leadership development, community service or politics are encouraged to apply.

-This eight-week leadership academy will develop:
+This nine-week leadership academy will develop:

 - Political awareness and civic engagement